 Simply gorgeous photographs by Marlisha Lewis of two of the necklaces that I have fabricated for the series titled 'The Missing Sin', which has been published in the July/August edition of Be Creative with Workbox magazine.

 'Excuse me, Ma'am?
 You have a hole in your ozone layer (#2)' is installed in Elora for the Elora Sculpture Project, 2018.
-I painted this sculpture myself, and she is complete and ready to go!!!
+She will be removed the weekend of October 27, 2018.

 It was a laborious and painstaking process to fabricate these sculptures...first I made her out of wood (sand, and sand some more - and literally blew up my first sander -, and varnish), then make mold, then weld hundreds and hundreds of small metal pieces into the mold, take it out, and then weld around each individual piece...then grind.
 I'm really pleased with the unexpected texture that this process made however !!!
 Typically Derek Martin, sculptor does all of my welding - but due to the huge amount of time involved, he kindly welcomed me into his workshop to weld and assist with all parts of the process (or we would never have finished!)
 Hundreds of hours have gone into each sculpture :)